-A rare political autobiography by a woman about the last 30 years in British politics, this is the riveting story of her efforts to bring women’s issues to the heart of the Labour Party and of a life dedicated to fighting for equality and respect for women, in the home, workplace and in society.
+A rare political autobiography by a woman about the last 30 years in British politics, this is the riveting story of Harriet's efforts to bring women’s issues to the heart of the Labour Party, and of a life dedicated to fighting for equality and respect for women in the home, in the workplace and in society.

 Written with great warmth and a refreshing humility, this is a frank, inspiring and politically charged work.
 It offers a crucial insider’s account of the progress (and setbacks) in the Labour Party, UK politics and the way the country has been governed since the 1970s.
-She shows how far we've come - and how much there is still to do.
+In this book, Harriet shows how far we've come - and how much there is still to do.